united-security-providers/usp-core-waap/src/docs/autolearning.md

 The tool itself is an executable Java archive (jar) and can be [downloaded here](downloads.md).

-Run with `java -jar waap-lib-autolearn-cli-%SPEC_LIB_VERSION%.jar --help` to see usage:
+Run with `java -jar waap-lib-autolearn-cli-%OPERATOR_VERSION%.jar --help` to see usage: